markh-de/KiVar/README.md

 4. **Combined Auxiliary Choice Expressions** (CACE)
    use the field `<CUSTOMFIELD>.Var` with field content in [CCE](#CCE) format (with no Aspect identifier allowed) to assign values for the component's custom field `<CUSTOMFIELD>` to one or more choice lists.

-As mentioned above, each component that uses of KiVar variation rules must refer to exactly one Aspect.
+As mentioned above, each component that provides KiVar variation rules must refer to exactly one Aspect.

 There are two methods of passing the **Aspect identifier**: